IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 Explicit PvD identified by the first PvD Option present in the received RA, if any, or with the Implicit PvD identified by the host interface and the source address of the received RA otherwise.
+If the same options are present both within the PvD Option and outside it, but have different values, the values within the PvD Option take precedence.

 In case multiple PvD Options are found in a given RA, hosts MUST ignore all but the first PvD Option.